 Racism in AI systems isn't limited to cars.
 Amazon's facial recognition software, Rekognition, for example, struggled to recognize darker skin tones and female faces.
 It also famously matched Congresspoeple's headshots with photos from a mugshot database.

 In May last year, ProPublica reported that software used to assist judges in determining the risk a perpetrator posed of recommitting a crime was biased against black people.
 The system is used by judges in criminal sentencing, it provides a score based on whether the person is likely to re-offend.
 A high score suggests they will re-offend, a low score suggests it is less likely.

 The investigative journalists assessed the risk score assigned to more than 7,000 people in Broward County in Florida in 2013 and 2014 and then watched to see if the same people were charged with any new crimes in the next two years.

 The algorithm not only proved to be unreliable (only 20 percent of the people predicted to commit violent crimes did so), but it was also racially biased.
 Black defendants were more likely to be flagged as future criminals, wrongly labeling them at almost twice the rate of white defendants.
 While white defendants were labeled as low risk more often than black defendants.

 The importance of developing unbiased AI systems cannot be overstated.
 With autonomous vehicles, it starts with simply increasing the number of images of dark-skinned pedestrians in the data sets used to train the systems.

 Engineers responsible for the development of these systems need to place more emphasis on training the systems with higher accuracy for this group.
 Further, hiring diverse teams at the get-go will also set the companies up for success.

-The AI development community must take come together and take a public stand against this sort of massively damaging bias.
+Every day, AI becomes more integrated into our lives.
+It's clear that the AI development community must take a stand against this sort of massively damaging bias.